semji/reputationvip.github.io/_posts/2015-11-16-behat-to-the-fixture.md

             bundle: 'AppBundle'
             paths:
                 - src/AppBundle/DataFixtures/
-            contexts :
+            contexts:
                 - AppBundle\Features\Context\FixturesContext
                 - ...
 {% endhighlight %}

-First you have to define the environment that should be used: *dev* (default value is *test*):
+First you have to define the environment that you will you: *dev* (default value is *test*):

 {% highlight gherkin %}
 default: